Spider-Man (2002 video game): Plot

-Outcast teen genius Peter Parker develops spider-like superhuman abilities after being bitten by a genetically altered spider created by Oscorp.
-He learns how to use his newfound powers in the form of an optional tutorial, narrated by Bruce Campbell.
-Peter then decides to use his powers for personal gain and enters a wrestling competition; however, he is cheated out of his prize money by the fight promoter.
+Outcast teen genius Peter Parker develops spider-like superhuman abilities after being bitten by a genetically altered spider.
+He learns to use his newfound powers in an optional tutorial, narrated by Bruce Campbell.
+Peter then uses his powers for personal gain and enters a wrestling competition; however, the fight promoter cheats him out of his prize money.
 The promoter is then robbed by a robber, whom Peter lets go out of spite.
 Shortly afterward, Peter is devastated when his Uncle Ben is killed by a robber, whom the police identify as the leader of the Skulls gang.
 Peter tracks down and defeats the murderer at a warehouse where he is hiding from the police, only to discover that he is the same robber he let go earlier, who then dies after accidentally slipping out of a window.
 Remembering Ben's words that "with great power comes great responsibility," Peter vows to use his powers to fight evil and becomes the masked superhero Spider-Man.
 He also gets a job at the Daily Bugle as a photographer after selling photos of himself as Spider-Man.

 Meanwhile, Oscorp CEO Norman Osborn and his scientists are investigating the appearance of this new hero.
 Anxious to develop his Human Performance Enhancer "Super Soldier" serum, the main goals of which are already exhibited by Spider-Man, Osborn sends robots to capture him, but Spider-Man destroys them.
 Later, Spider-Man witnesses the Shocker and the Vulture robbing a jewelry store and escaping separately.
-Going after Shocker first, Spider-Man pursues him through the sewers and into a subway station, where he defeats him.
+Pursuing Shocker first, Spider-Man pursues him through the sewers and into a subway station, where he defeats him.
 Not wanting to let the Vulture get away with his share of the loot, Shocker tells Spider-Man that he is hiding in an old clock tower.
 Spider-Man climbs the tower, but the Vulture attempts to escape.
-After a chase through the city, Spider-Man finally defeats Vulture on top of the Chrysler Building and leaves him, along with the stolen loot, for the police to find.
+After a chase through the city, Spider-Man finally defeats Vulture on top of the Chrysler Building and leaves him and the stolen loot for the police to find.

 Later, Oscorp creates several spider-shaped robots to capture Spider-Man.
 Still, they end up pursuing Scorpion instead, whom they had mistaken for Spider-Man due to him also having arachnid DNA.
 After returning to the subway station to take photos of his battle site with Shocker, Spider-Man runs into Scorpion and helps him fight off the spider bots.
 However, an increasingly paranoid Scorpion then attacks Spider-Man, believing he is trying to take him back to the scientists who experimented on him.
 Scorpion is defeated but manages to escape.